vim-test/vim-test/README.md

 ## Strategies

-You can instruct `vim-test` to run your tests with different strategies, with synchronous or asynchronous execution.
+You can instruct test.vim to run your tests with different strategies (with synchronous or **asynchronous** execution).

 ### Basic (default)